Menu Close

 Strategies to avoid and manage burnout

-The first step to push back burnout is establishing clear distinctions between work and personal time.
-Those could include simple rules like finishing work on time, not taking calls during your break or annual leave, or not reading emails outside your working hours.
+The first step to push back burnout is establishing clear boundaries between work and personal time.
+Those could include simple rules like finishing work on time, not taking calls during your break or annual leave or not reading emails outside your working hours.

 Just like your phone, your body and mind require time to recharge.
 Activities such as exercise, relaxation and hobbies replenish your energy reserves and enhance your overall wellbeing.
-It is worth exploring mindfulness and grounding practices to stay present and handle stress.
+It is worth exploring mindfulness practices or grounding techniques to stay present and handle stress.

 Remember to take breaks throughout the day.
 These can be short, like a five-minute walk to make coffee or a stroll around the block for some fresh air.
 Disconnect from technology during these breaks to give your mind a chance to relax.
 And don’t forget to take your annual leave!